Ugandan Opposition Figure Besigye kidnapped, Says Wife - UrduPoint

 Ugandan Opposition Figure Besigye 'kidnapped', Says Wife

-Kampala, (APP - UrduPoint / Pakistan Point News - 20th Nov, 2024) Leading Ugandan opposition figure Kizza Besigye was "kidnapped" in Kenya and is being held in a Kampala military jail, according to his wife, a top UN official.
+Kampala, (APP - UrduPoint / Pakistan Point News - 20th Nov, 2024) Leading Ugandan opposition figure Kizza Besigye is being held in a military jail after being "kidnapped" in Kenya, according to his wife, a top UN official.

-Winnie Byanyima, head of UNAIDS, demanded on X on Tuesday that the government of Uganda "release my husband Dr. Kizza Besigye from where he is being held immediately".
+Winnie Byanyima, head of UNAIDS, demanded on X in a post early Wednesday that the government of Uganda "release my husband Dr. Kizza Besigye from where he is being held immediately".

-The Ugandan authorities have been waging a crackdown on the opposition in recent months, arresting prominent leaders and putting members of opposition parties on trial.
+The Ugandan authorities -- who said they were looking into the reports of Besigye's disappearance -- have been waging a crackdown on the opposition in recent months, arresting prominent leaders and putting members of opposition parties on trial.

-Her statement came after media in Uganda reported the disappearance of Besigye, a long-time critic of President Yoweri Museveni, who has ruled Uganda with an iron fist since 1986.

-Besigye, once a Museveni ally who has tried unsuccessfully several times since 2001 to unseat him in presidential elections, has often been targeted by the authorities.

-"I am now reliably informed that he is in a military jail in Kampala," Byanyima said of her 68-year-old husband.
+"I am now reliably informed that he is in a military jail in Kampala," Byanyima said of her 68-year-old husband who is a medical doctor.

 "We his family and his lawyers demand to see him."